t-ches-csuc/MECA482-Furuta_Pendulum/README.md

 ## Modeling
 **1. Schematic**

-To appropriately model the system, a schematic diagram of the pendulum was developed.
+To appropriately model the system, a schematic diagram of the pendulum was used from Quanser[2].
+This schematic defines the variables to be used in this system.

 <p align="center">
   [IMAGE]